zowe/docs-site/docs/user-guide/cli-db2plugin.md

 **Follow these steps:**

+1. If you are installing the plug-in on a Apple computer that contains a MacOS M1 processor, complete the steps in [MacOS M1 processor installation](../user-guide/cli-db2-install-m1.md).
+If not, continue to Step 2.

-1. [Download the ODBC CLI Driver](https://github.com/ibmdb/node-ibm_db#-download-clidriver-based-on-your-platform--architecture-from-the-below-ibm-hosted-url).
+2. [Download the ODBC CLI Driver](https://github.com/ibmdb/node-ibm_db#-download-clidriver-based-on-your-platform--architecture-from-the-below-ibm-hosted-url) (Darwin x64).
 Use the table within the download URL to select the correct CLI Driver for your platform and architecture.

-2. Create a new directory named `odbc_cli`  on your computer.
+3. Create a new directory named `odbc_cli`  on your computer.
 Remember the path to the new directory.
 You will need to provide the full path to this directory immediately before you install the Db2 plug-in.

-3. Place the ODBC driver in the `odbc_cli` folder. **Do not extract the ODBC driver**.
+4. Place the ODBC driver in the `odbc_cli` folder. **Do not extract the ODBC driver**.

 You downloaded and prepared to use the ODBC driver successfully.
 Proceed to install the plug-in to Zowe CLI.